PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - Function to help clean up extraneous Genres
 - Function to map actresses with aliases on different sites together (e.g. Doris Ivy is Gina Gerson)
 - Function to locate an image for actresses where the original site doesn't provide one
+- Workaround to manually set actors for unsupported sites

 File Naming
 -----------